thayub/eddmann/posts/2011-10-31-ten-ways-to-reverse-a-string-in-javascript.markdown

 Using a decrementing while-loop I was able to implement this method.
 Again, harnessing concatenation, I was able to achieve the iteration through the string in a similar fashion to the for-loop used in the first two examples.
-I was then able to use the strings <span class="snippet">substring()</span> function to retrieve each desired character.
+I was then able to use the strings 'substring()' function to retrieve each desired character.

 <figcaption>6.
 Only for-loop declaration with concatenation</figcaption>